Click to open

 If you are unsure whether your research project fits all of the criteria above, discuss it with your academic advisor ASAP.

-Below are deadlines and guidelines for potential thesis writers.
+Below are deadlines for potential thesis writers.
 Please complete the appropriate form depending on whether you are enrolled in an independent research course (Neuro 91 or 99) or not.

 Note: Joint Concentrators must also turn in the Lab Info Sheet by the first day of classes of their 6th semester (typically junior spring).